-1. Front Roll, Front Straddle Roll, Front Straddle Roll, Front Roll to a step-out, Front Limber . . .
-0.2 pt. difficulty 2.
-Front Walkover, Front Limber, Front Straddle Roll, Front Straddle Roll, Front Roll . . . . . . .
-0.4 pt. difficulty 3.
-Handstand Roll, Front Roll, Front Roll Step-out, Front Walkover, Front Limber . . . . . . .
-0.5 pt. difficulty

-DIFFICULTY The Difficulty Judges will evaluate the difficulty of a skill according to the position of the feet upon landing.
-Difficulty will be awarded for all skills passing through a vertical at this level only.
-Difficulty scores must be flashed.

-D'CC' 1 D

-1 11tt1@11lfx/ Ratinger

-Difficulty raumes.

-1. Handstand Roll 1 pt.

-2. Back Extension Roll 1 pt.

-3. Cartwheel (front skill) 1 pt.

-4.Round-off (neutral skill) 0.2 pt.

-5. Walkover (front & back) 0.2 pt.

-6.Scissors (front & back) 0.2 pt.

-7.Limber (front & back) 0.2 pt.

-8. Arabians (front & back).
-0.2 pt.

-Repeats are allowed; however the following deductions apply.
-(The following are total deductions, not accumulative)

-- 1. A skill shall be considered different; and therefore not a repeat, if the feet of the skill begins or ends in a different position. - EXAMPLES: A one arm cartwheel is different than a two arm cartwheel.
-A walkover is a walkover regardless of leg used...therefore, a left walk-over is considered the same skill as a right walk-over. - 2.
-DEDUCTIONS:

-For repeating three identical skills in a row 0.1 pt.
-For repeating four identical skills in a row 0.3 pt For repeating five identical skills in a row 0.6 pt.

-- 2. Failure to rebound out of a round-off performed at the end of a pass only . . . . . . . . . .
-0.5 pt. - 2.1 If the athlete performs a round-off anywhere else in the pass, they should NOT rebound.
-If they do rebound you would deduct for the number of steps taken.
-A straight up and down rebound is two feet, so you would take two 0.5 step deductions...if more steps are taken, you take 0.5 for each step up to the termination number which is 2 steps for Adv-Beginner. - 2.2 If an athlete does not perform enough skills and ends their uncompleted pass in a round-off and rebounds, as long as it meets the description of a rebound, you consider it a rebound (not instability) and judge it accordingly.
+1. Front Roll, Front Straddle Roll, Front Straddle Roll, Front Roll to a step-out, Front Limber0.2 p t. difficulty 2. .
+Front Walkover, Front Limber, Front Straddle Roll, Front Straddle Roll, Front Roll ot. difficulty 3. s.
+Handstand Roll, Front Roll, Front Roll Step-out, Front Walkover, Front Limber ot. difficult DII DIFFICULTY the Difficulty Judges will evaluate the difficulty of a skill according to the position of the feet upon landing.
+Doe awarded for all skills passing through a vertical at this level only.
+Difficulty scores must be flashed. ifficulty will Dif Difficulty Ratings: 1.
+Handstand Roll 0.1 pt.
+2. Back Extension Roll 0.1 pt.
+3. Cartwheel (front skill) 0.1 pt.
+4. Round-off (neutral skill) 0.2 pt 5. .
+Walkover (front & back) 0.2 pt 6. i.
+Scissors (front & back) 0.2 pt.
+7. '.
+Limber (front & back) 0.2 pt.
+8. 8.
+8.Arabians (front & back) 0.2 pt.
+RE REPEATS: Re Repeats are allowed; however the following deductions apply.
+(The following are total deductions, not accun nulative) 1.
+A skill shall be considered different; and therefore not a repeat, if the feet of the skill begins or ends in a position. different XAMPLES: A one arm cartwheel is different than a two arm cartwheel.
+A walkover is a walkover - regardless isedtherefore, a left walk-over is considered the same skill as a right walk-over. of leg 2.
+DEDUCTIONS: 2.1.
+For repeating three identical skills in a row 0.1 pt 2.2.
+For repeating four identical skills in a row 0.3 pt.
+2.3.
+For repeating five identical skills in a row 0.6 pt.
+LE EVEL SPECIFIC DEDUCTIONS 1.
+During the execution of a straddle roll, if the competitor's torso is not in the center of the mat and the co foot extends over the edge of the mat mpetitor's NOTE: If the torso of a competitor at these levels is in the middle of the tumbling mat on a straddle their foot is over the side of the mat, an aesthetic deduction cannot be taken roll and 2. .
+Failure to rebound out of a round-off performed at the end of a pass only 0.5 pt.
+2.1.
+If the athlete performs a round-off anywhere else in the pass, they should NOT rebound.
+If they do you would deduct for the number of steps taken.
+A straight up and down rebound is two feet, so yo take two 0.5 step deductionsif more steps are taken, you take 0.5 for each step up to the terminat which is 2 steps for Adv-Beginner. ou would 2.2.
+If an athlete does not perform enough skills and ends their uncompleted pass in a round-off and reb long as it meets the description of a rebound, you consider it a rebound (not instability) and judge it accordingly.
+3. For rocking forward on hands prior to a back roll at the beginning of a pass 0.5 pt.
+NOTE: On a back roll, the touch of the hands (i.e. for balance) is permitted without penalty.
+4. 6 6 6 • 5. • 6. .
+Performing a round-off anywhere in the pass other than as the last skill 2.0 pt.